maddenmanel/maddenmanel.github.io/_posts/2025-02-27-ai-assistant-tool-build.md

 You can build a tool for chat with the tool. i build the chat use this github repo.[https://chrome.google.com/webstore/devconsole](https://chrome.google.com/webstore/devconsole/f3f7d424-5a01-4910-acd6-80c0a55f9991)

+## Tools For chrome

+You can build a chrome extension to improve you work efficiency.

+## WeChat Official Account

+## WeChat Mini Program

 ## Conclusion

 Clean Architecture provides a robust blueprint for maintainable systems by isolating business logic from external concerns.
 When combined with DDD, it excels in modeling complex domains, while adapting MVC keeps UI-focused apps structured.
 By organizing packages according to architectural boundaries, teams can achieve clarity, scalability, and testability.
 Whether building a microservice with DDD or a web app with MVC, Clean Architecture’s principles ensure your codebase remains resilient to change.